 While those challenges should be minimized with time, some can be more immediately remedied.
 Capital investment, maintenance, and equipment replacements can account for over 30% of the total life cycle costs for electrolysis.
 Choosing reliable pieces of equipment with high lifetime value and wide operating range is critical to reducing the long-term cost of ownership.

 Process efficiency is certainly tied to economic viability: higher efficiency is more cost effective.
 However, it goes beyond that.
 The goal of PEM electrolysis is the creation of a clean renewable hydrogen source for fuel cells, so the efficiency must be maximized to increase appeal and incentivize adoption.
 Various sources place electrolysis efficiency at 70-80% in its current state, but this number needs to keep increasing if it is to compete with fossil fuels.

 CODA Coriolis mass flow solution

-There is also no required annual calibration for CODA – and since electrolysis systems have lifetimes up to 60,000 hours, this can equate to nearly seven years of annual savings over other mass flow solutions.
+There is also no required annual calibration for CODA – and since electrolysis and fuel cell systems have lifetimes up to 60,000 hours, this can equate to nearly seven years of annual savings over other mass flow solutions.
 CODA also presents an opportunity for savings as your process scales, as the available models can cover a wide range of flow rates.
 Additionally, CODA instruments are inherently resistant to external vibrations and bumps without need for a mass block (check out the demonstration video), protecting your process from costly interruptions while minimizing equipment footprint so you have room for the rest of your setup.